- What are Alabama Bass?

 Alabama Bass are native to Georgia and Alabama, occurring primarily in large river systems and large impoundments.
-Alabama Bass are confirmed to be present in Lake Gaston, Claytor Lake, Philpott Lake, and Martinsville Reservoir.
-They are suspected to be present in Diascund Reservoir and possibly other lakes.
-The Department of Game and Inland Fisheries (DGIF) is conducting genetic testing to better identify the extent of Alabama Bass throughout Virginia.
+Alabama Bass are confirmed to be present in Lake Gaston, Buggs Island Lake (Kerr Reservoir), Claytor Lake, the New River below Claytor Lake, Philpott Lake, Martinsville Reservoir, Diascund Reservoir, James River (Fall-Line area in Richmond), and the Chickahominy River.
+The Department of Wildlife Resources (DWR) is conducting genetic testing to better identify the extent of Alabama Bass throughout Virginia.

 Why are Alabama Bass a concern in Virginia?

 Alabama Bass represent a tremendous threat to Largemouth and Smallmouth Bass fisheries.
 Largemouth and Smallmouth Bass are Virginia’s most popular angling targets, with more than 60% of anglers targeting either species over the course of a fishing season.
 Largemouth and Smallmouth Bass fisheries in Virginia are valued in the millions of dollars.
 Declines in either population will result in not only the loss of sportfishing opportunities, but in economic harm to the region.